juandesi/mqtt-connector/docs/operations/subscribe.md

 The payload carries the actual message binary data.
 MQTT is data-agnostic so the payload can be in any data format.

 MQTT 5 Introduced the concept of Content Type for the messages, which is optional, but if present in the incoming message it will be automatically set when the message is dispatched.
-For example: if the incoming message payload is a JSON object and the content type was set by the sender, then we can process it with data weave without setting anything else.
+For example: if the incoming message payload is a JSON object and the content type was set by the sender, then it can be processed with Data Weave without setting anything else (because Data Weave **requires** the Content Type of the payload to understand it).

-#### JSON Data Weave Example

-IMAGE

 On contrary, if the Content Type was not set by the sender then you can work with the raw binary message or explicitly provide the Content Type for the message.